 Conventional: Your personal debt-to-income ratio caps how large a mortgage you can take.
 Even if you're buying your fifth investment property and each one independently makes sense, a conventional lender might deny you because they're counting all four previous mortgages against your income.

-Conventional: Typically 6-7.5% for qualified borrowers, though this depends on market conditions and personal credit.
+Conventional: Generally lower than DSCR rates for qualified borrowers, though this depends on market conditions and personal credit.

 Both offer 30-year amortization.
 Some DSCR lenders offer 20-year or 15-year options, though these are less common.
 The structure is similar.